bsweely/SURGE/MRC/README_MRC.md

 3. We must programmatically recognize regions that have large light intensity changes, for this implies that there is movement, so these regions should be left out of the ROI.

+4. I will not initially program face tracking, for the babies will not be moving their faces a lot in the NICU, so this will reduce computational load considerably.

 # Important Findings

 1. The MATLAB built-in variable vision.CascadeObjectDetector cannot accurately detect either individual eye or the mouth, for it assumes that all of those orifices are all the right eye, left eye, and mouth.
 The nose is also not easily recognized.